The Mind Body Problem: From Dualism to Non-Dual Understanding

 Have you ever found yourself pondering: Am I my body, or am I my thoughts?
 This timeless question sits at the heart of the mind–body problem in the philosophy of mind.

-Today, cognitive science, neurophilosophy, and embodied cognition offer a more integrated picture.
-Mental states and brain states co-arise through continuous exchange within the nervous system.
-In this view, the body shapes perception, the brain constructs meaning, and consciousness emerges from their interaction.
-Modern philosophy holds that the feeling of separation is often a habit of thought rather than a feature of reality.
+Today, cognitive science and embodied cognition offer a more integrated picture.
+Mental and brain states co-arise through continuous exchange within the nervous system.
+The body shapes perception, the brain constructs meaning, and consciousness emerges from their interaction rather than existing apart from it.

 - Are the mind and body two separate realities, or one phenomenon?